coderefinery/manuals/content/instructor-stream.md

 graph), and a free response:

 ```
-Have you used HackMD before?
+Have you attended a livestream course before?
 yes: oooooooo
 no:  oooo